nf-core/viralrecon/docs/output.md

 **Output directory: `variants/bcftools`**

 * `<SAMPLE>.consensus.fa`
   * Consensus viral genome file generated from adding the variants called before to the viral reference genome.
-These variants are only the majoritarian variants, inlcuding only SNPs and small indels.
+These variants are only the majoritarian variants, including only SNPs and small indels.

 ### Bedtools